 When it comes to technology, it wouldn’t be wrong to say that the U.S. has a clear superiority to the rest of the world.
 Although many devices in use today are manufactured in China, the original manufacturer of the devices and the owner of many patents are U.S. companies.

 However, the beginning of the Post-PC era caused a great change in the market (and demands) and both mobile devices and mobile applications have started to come to gain prominence.
 With the expansion of mobile technology, the U.S. appears to be losing it’s leadership in this area.

-According to recent research, the majority of mobile applications are being developed outside of the U.S.
+, the majority of mobile applications are being developed outside of the U.S.

 Flurry’s survey shows us this situation is not new.
 In 2011, 45% of applications were developed in the U.S., and the other 55% were developed elsewhere.
 Despite the continuation of this trend in 2012, the dominance of the U.S. has weakened further this year, recent figures show that only 36% of applications were developed there.
 Although this is still a significant proportion, the pace of change between years is significant.
 The rest of the world is developing more and more applications, more then twice as much as the U.S.